 9.1 The parties are free to agree as to the form of procedure (if necessary, with the concurrence of the arbitrator (see Art.1.4)) and, in particular, to adopt a documents-only procedure or some other simplified or expedited procedure.

 9.2 If there is no such agreement, the arbitrator will have the widest possible discretion to adopt procedures suitable to the circumstances of the particular case in accordance with section 33 (general duty of the tribunal).

-The emphasis here is on the parties’ freedom to choose their own procedure (subject to art 1.4 above).
+The emphasis here is on the parties’ freedom to choose their own procedure (subject to art 1.4 above), in accordance with the principle of party autonomy enshrined in section 1(b) of the Act and highlighted in S v S (financial remedies: arbitral award) EWHC 7 (Fam), 1 FLR 1257 (as to which, see the discussion in the Commentary to art 13, below).
 Such procedures do not have to mirror court procedures, although it is likely that the parties and / or the arbitrator will borrow from the procedure available under the CPR and FPR.
-Plainly, however, the procedure adopted, should be ECHR art 6 compliant.
-Lack of compliance will be a potential obstacle to the conversion of the award into a court order, should that be necessary.
+Plainly, however, the procedure adopted should be ECHR art 6 compliant.
+Lack of such compliance will be a potential obstacle to the conversion of the award into a court order, should that be necessary.
 A level of disclosure less than that required for a consent order would therefore be unwise.
-See also discussion below in the commentary on art 13 in relation to Granatino.
+See also the discussion below on art 13 in relation to Granatino.